voxoz/otp.mk/README.md

 Overview
 --------

-Everyone preffer its own Erlang build solution along with its favourite Erlang language.
+Everyone preffer its own Erlang build solution along with its favourite BEAM language.
 We want to introduce our vision for maintaining Erlang projects.
-Doesn't matter you use pure OTP reltool or rebar/relx or even Elixir mix we whant to hide implementation of those tools behind makefile otp.mk.
+Doesn't matter you use raw OTP reltool or rebar/relx or even Elixir mix we whant to hide implementation of those tools behind makefile otp.mk.

 Architecture